 Methodology

-This review used a 4-module set of heuristics (Usability, Playability, Accessibility, and Sociability) from a paper that was presented at the International Conference on Technology and Innovation in Sports, Health, and Wellbeing at UTAD, Vila Real, Portugal (Amaro et al, 2016).
+This review employed a set of four heuristics—Usability, Playability, Accessibility, and Sociability—derived from a paper presented at the International Conference on Technology and Innovation in Sports, Health, and Wellbeing at UTAD in Vila Real, Portugal (Amaro et al., 2016).

 Table 1.
 Description of Usability, Playability, Accessibility, and Sociability Heuristics